 Self-perception: Individuals may have a different perception of the way they experience their bodies and may feel they are overweight even when they are not.
 Some individuals often follow an excessive or rigid exercise routine and may engage in calorie counting just to maintain their current body weight.

 Mental health symptoms: Those with disordered eating tend to struggle with anxiety around food, may only eat specific foods, or be inflexible with eating resulting in an anxiety disorder such as generalized anxiety or obsessive-compulsive disorder.
 Depression and personality disorders are strongly linked to disordered eating.

 Disordered eating can quickly turn into a full-fledged eating disorder.
-Recognizing the signs and symptoms of disordered eating and seeking treatment can help prevent the development of an eating disorder, which can be life threatening.
-Treatment aims at developing healthy coping skills to combat the negative thoughts and subsequent actions.
-Additionally treatment will enable you to recognize the underlying triggers that have caused these unhealthy behaviors and develop better communication skills, self-love and tools to strengthen your personal relationships with others all while simultaneously learning how to have a healthy relationship with food.
+Recognizing the signs and symptoms of disordered eating and seeking treatment can help prevent the development of an eating disorder, which can be life-threatening.
+Treatment aims at developing healthy coping skills to combat negative thoughts and subsequent actions.
+Additionally, treatment will enable you to recognize the underlying triggers that have caused these unhealthy behaviors and develop better communication skills, self-love, and tools to strengthen your personal relationships with others all while simultaneously learning how to have a healthy relationship with food.

 If you or someone you know is struggling with an eating disorder, reach out to Center for Discovery.
 We’re here for you—even during the busy holiday season—when you need a place to turn.